Not the version you see on social media. The other version. The desperation. The pressure. The willingness to accept anything to become a mother.

 I didn't come up with Ghost Birth.
 It happened to me.

-In 2023, my first film screened at Foundation Cinema Oasis in Bangkok.
-I went to a massage studio nearby almost every day.
+In 2023 I spent a month on the floor of a massage studio in Bangkok, almost every day.
 After thirty sessions, Ing asked me if I knew the history of the building.
 I didn't.
-She told me that thirty years ago, a pregnant woman had burned alive inside the house.
+She told me: thirty years ago, a pregnant woman burned alive inside this house.
 The locals avoid the place.
 That is why there are no Thai customers.

 The first version of this film was about a man who runs from fatherhood.
 That man was me.
-The film has changed.
+The film changed.
 It is no longer about a man who runs.
 It is about a woman who stays.
 Elena knows what is growing inside her.
 She knows the child belongs to a ghost.
 She knows the house is a machine.
-And she chooses to keep it.

 Body horror.
 Bangkok.
 100,000–150,000 EUR.
 In development.
 Seeking co-production partners.